rocktemplates/rock/README.md

 ### Options

     Options:
-     -l, --list    show available rocks
+      --version              Print version and exit.
-     -r, --rock    rock name or repo
+      -r ROCK, --rock ROCK   The rock path or Github repo.
-     -u, --update  update rock list from official rockconf on Github -c, --config  config file path      [default: "/Users/jp/.rock/rockconf.json"]

-view all rocks in your config file:

-    rock --list

-update your `rockconf.json` file with the latest Rocks from Github

-    rock --update
+      -c, --config           The config file.
+Defaults to ~/.rock/rock.conf.json

 want to create a project from a rock hosted somewhere else?
 No problem:

     rock myapp -r git@github.com:johndoe/myrepo.git

+or use Github shorthand a la [component](https://github.com/component/component)

+    rock myapp -r johndoe/myrepo

 Make Your Own Rocks
 -------------------

 It's stupidly simple to make your own rocks.
-Create a Git repository anywhere.
-It could be on your filesystem, Github, BitBucket, wherever.
-Start making template files in this Git repository.
-Don't forget to commit.
+Create a Git repository on Github or an empty directory on your filesystem.
+Start making template files.

 Example (myproject.js):